-Google Search will start ranking websites based on “page experience” next year
+Google Search will rank websites based on “page experience” starting May 2021

 Google Search is responsible for a huge amount of web traffic.
 Anyone that runs a website knows how important it is to rank highly on Google.
 So it’s always a very big deal when the company changes the way it ranks websites.
-Today, Google announced a new ranking algorithm that will start taking “page experience” into consideration.
+Today, Google announced a new ranking algorithm that will start taking “page experience” into consideration (via Search Engine Land).

 “Page experience” is all about how users perceive the experience of interacting with a webpage.
 Simply put, if Google thinks people don’t enjoy using a website, it will not rank it as highly in Search results.
 There are a number of metrics and considerations used to understand how a user perceives the experience.